HMPNK/HANNO/README.md

 * BESTMODELS-FINAL.gtf -> same as above as gtf format
 * BESTMODELS-FINAL.mRNA.fa -> corresponding mRNA sequences as fasta
 * BESTMODELS-FINAL.CDS.fa -> corresponding CDS sequences as fasta
 * BESTMODELS-FINAL.AA.faa -> corresponding aminoacid sequences as fasta

+  Note that "*.bedDB" files can be viewed in IGV, after renaming them to "*.bed".
+Due to the one-line format, they can also be browsed and edited in a table calculation software.
+For instance one can add fields (fields 13 to xy) of functional annotation to the bed name field to add more information to the IGV visualization.

 ### BENCHMARKING HANNO BY TEST-RUNS ON VERTEBRATE GENOMES